TrustlyInc/trustly-ios-example/README.md

 pod 'TrustlySDK'
 ```

-For development and test reasons, you can install the pod from a branch in github:
+In order to develop or test against an unreleased version of this SDK it is possible to install the pod from a branch of this repo:
 ```ruby
 pod 'TrustlySDK', :git => 'https://github.com/TrustlyInc/trustly-ios.git', :branch => '<BRANCH_NAME>'
 ```